Check our settlement funding guide.

 It’s important to thoroughly assess your entire financial picture before taking out a loan against your pending lawsuit.
 Once you’ve made the decision that you would like to apply for a lawsuit loan, be sure to select a trustworthy pre-settlement funding company to work with.

-Lawsuit financing could be useful as long as you understand the rate is fair for the risk that the lawsuit funding company is taking.
-Lawsuit loans can be beneficial in personal injury cases where severely hurt victims cannot work during the lawsuit process.
-This is why lawsuit funding is extremely popular with personal injury victims who find themselves injured while their case is being litigated.
-For example, a medical malpractice plaintiff who finds himself hurt and out of work will seek financial relief due to the sustained injuries that have caused him or her an economic fall.
+Lawsuit financing could be useful as long as you understand the rate is fair for the risk that lawsuit loan companies take.
+This type of financing is extremely popular with personal injury victims who find themselves injured while their case is being litigated and can be beneficial in personal injury cases where severely hurt victims cannot work during the court process.
+For example, a medical malpractice victim who finds himself hurt and out of work will seek financial relief due to the sustained injuries that have caused him or her an economic fall.

-For settled personal injury lawsuits, a minimum settlement of $50,000 is required for funding.
+- For settled lawsuits, a minimum award of $50,000 is required for funding.

 To see if you are eligible, please fill out an application online or over the phone at (888) 711-3599.

 Baker Street Funding understands the financial pressures victims go through during litigation and do our best to provide cost-friendly solutions.
 We are committed to offering quick financing for plaintiffs involved in most personal injury, employment, and civil rights claims.
 If you don’t see your case type below, please call us at (888) 711-3599 to see how we can help you.
 See some of the cases we mostly fund: